adamsanta/TeslaMS1_BMS_SerialTool/README.md

 # Hardware setup

+The picture below show the **Tesla Model S** mk1 (2012-2016) slave **BMS** for which the present tool is made for.
-We will communicate with the slave BMS through this connector available on its PCB:
+We will communicate with it through a connector available on its PCB:
 ![PCB serial com entry point](img/slave_bms_pcb_back.png "Com entry point")

-This female connector is compatible with the male connector **Molex 0015975101**:<br>
+The female connector highlighted on the picture is compatible with the male connector **Molex 0015975101**:<br>
 https://www.molex.com/en-us/products/part-detail/15975101

-To setup the cable connecting your laptop to the slave BMS, we will use this male connector and follow the following schematic:
+To setup the cable connecting your laptop to the slave BMS, we will use this male connector (**Molex 0015975101**) and follow the following schematic:

 **Warning:**
 - If your BMS board is disconnected from any other BMS, you can set up the FT232 USB UART board to either 3.3V or 5V.
 This is because the Si8642 Isolator used on the BMS can accept both voltages on its bus interface.
 If your BMS board is already receiving an external voltage on its Molex connector, use the same voltage as already present.